edsantiago/xlbiff/README.md

   Is "you have mail" not quite enough detail?
 Is a per-message notification too much?
 Welcome to xlbiff, the X Literate Biff.

-  Xlbiff presents enough information to let you decide, Do I want to read this new mail now?
+  Xlbiff presents enough information to tell you: Is this new mail worth reading right now?
 And it stops distracting you once you decide.

   Xlbiff waits in the background, monitoring your mailbox file (or running your custom check-mail script).
 When a new message arrives,